robvanpamel/robvanpamel.github.io/_posts/2023-02-23-OpenTelemetry.md

 ## Remarks on the OTLP exporter

 In my situation I've deployed my collector in the cloud, but I had some trouble connecting to it.
 I noticed that data was being sent towards the collector, but it didn't ended up there.
-After some digging into Wireshark I saw that mu deployed collector returned a 404 Error status code.
+After some digging into Wireshark I saw that my deployed collector returned a 404 Error status code.
 After digging around for a solution I got it working by adding the correct path and the correct protocol.

 Path for the OTLP Exporter